1. All dogs attending our courses and workshops need to be vaccinated and microchipped and we may ask to see proof of this when you first attend.

 4. We are unable to accept dogs that have aggressive tendencies towards dogs and/or people on our courses and workshops due to the specialist care they require.
-If you do have a dog with aggressive tendencies, we will be happy to recommend other local trainers/behaviourists qualified to specifically deal with such issues.
+If you do have a dog with aggressive tendencies, we will be happy to recommend other training packages to specifically deal with such issues.

 5. Please do not bring your dog to the course or workshop if they are suffering from any contagious illness or are experiencing sickness or diarrhoea.
 If you are unsure whether to bring your dog, please check with your vet in the first instance and then contact us.

 6. Due to the distraction it can bring to male dogs and to prevent the risk of unplanned pregnancy, bitches cannot attend our courses or workshops whilst in season.
 Please contact us if you are enrolled on a course or workshop and your dog has come into season and we will endeavour to place you on an alternative date or carry over any missed weeks to a future course.

 7. Please notify us of any allergies, behaviour problems or health issues (non contagious) that your dog has when booking on any of our courses and workshops.
 This will help us to tailor individual exercises to your dog's needs.

 8. We only use force free methods in our courses and workshops and will not tolerate any harsh handling or use of equipment that causes pain to the dog such as choke chains, prong or e-collars.
 Anyone witnessing such methods should report this to the course/workshop instructor as soon as possible.

 9. Places are limited on our courses and workshops as we prefer to have small classes where all handlers and dogs get the full help and attention they deserve.
 We therefore require full payment for the course to be paid at the time of booking.
 Your place will not be secured until payment has been received.